Arc'teryx Gamma LT Hoody Review

 Our Analysis and Test Results

-Arcteryx has done it again with the Gamma LT, creating a well-tailored jacket that allows for freedom of movement without being too bulky, is worn easily over insulating layers without feeling cramped, and is slim enough that it looks good and moves well without feeling baggy.
-The use of a gusseted underarm area makes it easy for us to reach up and grab a climbing hold, and the longer cut hem gives this better protection when worn with a climbing harness, something we wish the Gamma MX also included.
+Arc'teryx has done it again with the Gamma LT, creating a well-tailored jacket that allows for freedom of movement without being too bulky.
+It is worn easily over insulating layers without feeling cramped yet is slim enough that it looks good and moves well.
+You can toss it on over a t-shirt and not feel like it is too baggy, versatility that allows for easy layering (or not) when climbing or skiing.

-At 1.1 pounds, the Gamma LT is on the lighter side of average when compared to the rest of the jackets we reviewed, and given its durability, breathability and climbing-friendly cut this is a solid jacket for its weight.
-We narrowly awarded the Rab Torque the Top Pick for Climbing Award for its better breathability and mobility, though the Gamma has slightly better weather protection and style for similar weight, so it may be worth considering which traits are more important to you in this weight class.
+At 17 ounces, the Gamma LT is on the lighter side of average when compared to the rest of the jackets in our review.
+Given its durability, breathability, and climbing-friendly cut, it is a solid jacket for its weight.
+There are other options with marginally better breathability and mobility, though this one has better weather protection at a similar weight.
+Depending on your preferred activities and climates, this may be a very smart tradeoff.

 Be sure to consider which traits are most important to you in this weight class.
 This jacket is our Editors' Choice winner because of its balance of strengths.
 It is less of a niche layer, not specializing in one metric in particular, and more of an all-around champ.

 The Gamma LT utilizes interesting features that are useful and user-friendly.
 From the head down, we are happy to see there is a full-sized hood with three-way adjustable cinches, with a stiffened brim to shed precipitation.
 The No-Slip Zip down the front uses small teeth to keep it from inadvertently sliding down.
 We haven't found this to be an issue in other jackets, but it works well and does keep the zipper at a comfortable height when needing to dump heat out on a strenuous uphill climb.